Further Revised; 6/24/14

 Emitter bins used in LED Lights are improving rapidly, although I am sure at some point these will hit the technology ceiling.

 In the mean time, one can be certain of one thing, the best emitters are going to be patented and one is not going to find these in many of the cheapie knock offs.
+Even many of the “better” LEDs may use the newest emitter bins, but these are still “over the counter” emitter bins meant for many uses, not necessarily aquarium lighting and these bins generally aimed at higher CRI rather than the much more important PUR.

 Another issue is that some companies are practicing patent infringement to close this technology gap.
 Purchasing these LED Aquarium Lights is not only a moral decision, but also many of these “stolen technology” LEDs are cheaply made and once these LEDs are legally closed down, the person who did not care about the moral issue, will likely face the problem of a light that fails to work long term with no customer support.
 This will result in these knock off LEDs being useless and not the bargain one might think when purchasing.